Sidharto Reza Suryodipuro: Career

 In November 2016, Sidharto was nominated by President Joko Widodo for ambassador to India and Bhutan.
 He passed an assessment by the House of Representative's first commission the next month and was installed on 18 May 2017.
 He presented his credentials to President Ram Nath Kovind of India on 23 August 2017 and to King Jigme Khesar Namgyel Wangchuck of Bhutan on 15 November 2017, becoming Indonesia's inaugural ambassador for the latter since bilateral relations was established in 2011.
 Under his leadership, the embassy organized a film festival to celebrate the 70th anniversary of diplomatic relations between Indonesia and India.
 For his efforts in protecting Indonesian citizens overseas, in 2020 he was awarded the Hassan Wirajuda Award in the head of mission category.

-During the COVID-19 pandemic in the country, Sidharto posted an image of him doing push-ups and wrote "I'll take my chances, I'll rely on building my own immunity rather than be vaccinated for COVID-19 or any kind of other viral infections."
-His post sparked controversy as he was viewed as having an anti-vaccination stance, in contrast with the president and foreign minister who have publicly endorsed vaccine development and accessibility.
-The foreign ministry distanced itself from Sidharto's views, describing them as personal and not representative of official policy.
+Sidharto in a discussion with University of Indonesia international relations faculty members, May 2024.

 Upon serving as ambassador, Sidharto returned to Indonesia and assumed office as the director general for ASEAN cooperation in the foreign ministry on 27 October 2020.
 Two months into his office, a presidential decree on the new organization of the ministry was issued, and Sidharto re-assumed office on 18 August 2021.
 As director general, Sidharto was designated as Indonesia's senior officials meeting leader.
 During Indonesia's chairmanship of the ASEAN in 2023, Sidharto led the senior officials meeting, which was held in Labuan Bajo.
 The meeting discussed on the decision-making process in times of crisis and on strengthening ASEAN's economic resilience and regional significance.
 A second round of senior officials meeting, held in September 2023 during the summit, focused on enhancing its institutional capacity, as well as matters relating to food security, economic resilience, promotion of blue economy, and solidifying ASEAN as a growth hub.

 In August 2024, Sidharto was nominated by President Joko Widodo as the permanent representative to the United Nations in New York.
 However, he was never summoned for a fit and proper test by the House of Representatives for the office.
 After Joko Widodo was replaced by Prabowo Subianto, Sidharto was nominated as the permanent representative to the United Nations in Geneva.
 His nomination was approved by the House of Representatives in a session on 8 July 2025.
-He was installed on 25 August 2025.
+He was installed on 25 August 2025 and received his duties from chargé d'affaires ad interim Achsanul Habib on 25 November 2025.
+He presented his credentials to the Director General of the United Nations Office at Geneva Tatiana Valovaya on 26 November 2025.

+In December 2025, Indonesia became the sole candidate in light of the Group of Asia and the Pacific Small Island Developing States turn for the presidency of the United Nations Human Rights Council (UNHRC).
+Sidharto was designated as the nominee for the UNHRC president on behalf of Indonesia.
+Indonesia's bid was approved by the group at a meeting in Geneva on 23 December 2025 with 34 out 47 member nations voting in favor.
+Sidharto was elected as UNHRC president via voice vote in an UNHRC meeting on 8 January 2026.